rysolv/markdown_ssg/README.md

 In the spirit of deploying this in an afternoon, I went with [Netlify](https://www.netlify.com/).

+### Deploy steps

+-   Sign in to Netlify
+-   Select `Import an Existing project`
+-   Connect to a Git provider
+-   Select the repo
-Link to the `main` branch on the git repo, set the build step to `npm run build` and the publish directory to `build`.
+-   Set the build step to `npm run build` and the publish directory to `/build`
+-   Deploy Site!

 ![netlify settings](./src/assets/netlify.png)